 Director Ryan Coogler compared the Wakanda vibranium mines to the real-life situation of the Congo mines, where the valuable mineral coltan (used in manufacturing digital products, found only in the Congo region) is being mined.

-In response to being asked what it felt like being one of the only few non-black actors on set (and sometimes the only non-black actor on set), Martin Freeman said "You think this is what black actors feel like all the time?".
+In response to being asked what it felt like being one of the only few non-black actors on set (and sometimes the only non-black actor on set), Martin Freeman said "You think, 'Right, this is what black actors feel like all the time?'".

 Three out of every five people in Wakanda go barefoot, a deliberate decision by the costuming department.

-Gorilla City, home to Man-Ape's Jabari Tribe, was originally set in a rain forest.
-Ryan Coogler felt that was too obvious, and suggested that it move to a snow-covered mountain.
+Gorilla City, home to the Jabari Tribe, was originally set in a rain forest.
+Ryan Coogler felt that was too obvious, and suggested that it be set in a snow-covered mountain.

 Black Panther was the first of the Marvel characters whose movie rights reverted back to Marvel, having been previously owned by Artisan Entertainment and Columbia Pictures.
 Marvel got the rights back in 2005.

 Ryan Coogler insisted on bringing in collaborators from his previous films, to put his own stamp on the film and differentiate it from other MCU films that he felt were "shot, composed, and edited by the same house people."
 Coogler brought in cinematographer Rachel Morrison, production designer Hannah Beachler, and composer Ludwig Göransson, who all worked with him on Fruitvale Station (2013).
 Frequent collaborator Michael B. Jordan was also cast in the film as the main villain, Erikk Killmonger.